Nondeterministic Finite Transducers¶

 state – The state where the identity transition will be inserted.

-server as both the source and target state.alpahbet – The alphabet with symbols used for the identity transition.
+stateserves as both the source and target state.alphabet – The alphabet with symbols used for the identity transition.
 Identity will be created for each symbol in the

 - Returns: